Scorpius Holdings

-Heat Biologics Inc. is a U.S. biotechnology company focused on the field of immunotherapy.
+Scorpius Holdings, Inc. (formerly known as Heat Biologics Inc. and Nighthawk Bioscienses) is a U.S. contract development and manufacturing company.
 Heat Biologics was founded by Jeff Wolf and Eckhard Podack, in conjunction with the University of Miami and Seed-One Ventures.
 The company is based in Morrisville, North Carolina.

 History

 In 2008, Heat Biologics was founded by Jeff Wolf and Eckhard Podack, in conjunction with the University of Miami and Seed-One Ventures.
 The company relocated to North Carolina in 2011.
 NCBiotech provided $225,000 of initial funding the same year.

 On July 24, 2013, Heat Biologics stock went public on NASDAQ under ticker symbol HTBX.

 In 2017, Heat Biologics acquired an 80% controlling interest in Pelican Therapeutics.

-Morrisville, North Carolina became the company's headquarters in 2019.
+In 2019, the company moved its headquarters to Morrisville, North Carolina.

 In 2020, the Miller School of Medicine at the University of Miami collaborated with Heat Biologics to develop a COVID-19 vaccine using gp-96 to express antigens associated with COVID-19.

 In 2021, Heat Biologics began Phase 2 clinical trials for a new non-small cell lung cancer treatment (HS-110).
 It also initiated a Phase 1 trial for HS-130, its off-the-shelf cell line engineered to stimulate T-cells to assist in immune response to disease.

+The company changed its name to NightHawk Biosciences in 2022.In 2024, the company restructured, dropping its R&D efforts and shifting to a contract development and manufacturing organization.In December 2025, the company's manufacturing and development assets were sold to Tivic Health Systems.

 Pipeline products

 HS-110

 HS-110, also called viagenpumatucel-L, is in Phase II in NSCLC, in combination with cyclophosphamide.
-Another Phase I study is combining HS 110 with nivolumab and other checkpoint inhibitors.
+Another Phase I study is combining HS 110 with nivolumab and other checkpoint inhibitors.Development on HS-110 was halted in November 2022.